 Once an offer of employment has been made to an applicant, he or she is responsible for the completion of all employment contingencies for each offered position.
 Failure to properly complete employment contingencies may result in the withdrawal of an employment offer or the loss of position with the District.

 Employment contingencies are monitored for completion by the Human Resources office and include, but are not limited to:

-- Any newly hired individual, whether full-time or part-time, and not requiring licensure as a teacher, administrator, personnel specialist, or school nurse, shall be required to undergo a nationwide criminal records check and fingerprinting.
-(Individuals applying for reinstatement of an Oregon license with the Teacher Standards and Practices Commission (TSPC) that has lapsed for more than three years shall be required to undergo a nationwide criminal records check and fingerprinting with TSPC.).
+- Any newly hired individual, whether full-time or part-time, and not requiring licensure as a teacher, administrator, personnel specialist, or school nurse, shall be required to undergo a nationwide criminal background check and fingerprinting.
+(Individuals applying for reinstatement of an Oregon license with the Teacher Standards and Practices Commission (TSPC) that has lapsed for more than three years shall be required to undergo a nationwide criminal background check and fingerprinting with TSPC.).

 - Pre-employment drug and alcohol screening.